 Our mandated HOA neighborhoods already have enforceable deed restrictions in place that typically are more restrictive than the county ordinances that make up the new standards document.
 In addition, our mandatory HOA neighborhoods have violation and assessment committees, and procedures well established and working successfully.

 There are two options for residents in any Bloomingdale community to submit complaints.
-Residents may contact county directly or the BHA.
-See boxed insert for contact information.
+Residents may contact county directly, contact their mandatory HOA/property manager, or the BNA.
 Complaints in our mandated neighborhoods must first be submitted to the appropriate mandatory board or property management company.

-The new standards follow the Association’s three-year undertaking to update deed restrictions and create a mandatory master association in our voluntary neighborhoods.
-While this effort did not pass, the BHA continued to seek ways to keep our community thriving and a place we can all be proud to call our home…hence the neighborhood standards program.
+The new standards help you, the resident, and the BNA continue to keep our community thriving and a place we can all be proud to call our home.

 Non-Mandated neighborhoods include: Augusta Village, Bloomingdale Estates, Bloomingdale Oaks, Bloomingdale Trace, Bloomingdale West, Chadd’s Ford, Cypress Reserve, Fairway Manor, Fairway Park, Oakcrest, Sandy Creek Manors, Bloomingdale Pointe, Pine Oaks, Spring Lake, Stratford Trace, and Windsor Woods.

 Neighborhood Standards and Reference Links

 Office Hours: Monday- Thursday, 11 am to 3 pm